kubernetes/kops/docs/networking/canal.md

 # Canal

+&#9888; The Canal CNI is not supported for Kubernetes 1.26 or later.

 [Canal](https://github.com/projectcalico/canal) is a project that combines [Flannel](https://github.com/coreos/flannel) and [Calico](http://docs.projectcalico.org/latest/getting-started/kubernetes/installation/) for CNI Networking.
 It uses Flannel for networking pod traffic between hosts via VXLAN and Calico for network policy enforcement and pod to pod traffic.

 ## Installing